Xylophone and Marimba Building E-Books from Jim McCarthy

 OK - What is a resonator… and why does it matter?

-If you capture that air in a container of the right size - you’ll make the sound louder
+... and if you capture that air in a container of the right size - you’ll make the sound louder

-That is what a resonator essentially does - it captures the vibrations that come from the note that has just been hit and it makes them louder.
+You see, that is what a resonator essentially does - it captures the vibrations that come from the note that has just been hit and it makes them louder.

 A Box Resonator